How do accountants earn commission on lending referrals?

 - Managing the credit application process yourself

-Simply identifying a funding need and passing a referral to an NACFB-authorised credit broker does not require your own FCA authorisation.
+Simply identifying a funding need and passing a referral to an NACFB member commercial finance broker does not require your own authorisation.

 How much can an accountant earn?